Farah5977/intern-repo/git_understanding.md

 ### When would you want to stage changes without committing?
 Staging without committing is useful when you want to prepare a set of changes, review them, or wait for additional updates before creating a final commit.
 It is also helpful when working on multiple tasks and committing them separately.

+## Advanced Git Commands

+### git checkout main -- <file>
+This command restores a specific file from the main branch without switching branches or affecting other files.
+It is useful when a file is accidentally modified or broken and needs to be reverted safely.

+### git cherry-pick <commit>
+Cherry-pick applies a single commit from another branch to the current branch.
+This is helpful when only one fix or feature is needed without merging all changes from that branch.

+### git log
+The git log command displays the commit history of a repository.
+It helps developers understand how changes evolved over time and is useful for reviewing work and debugging issues.

+### git blame <file>
+Git blame shows who last modified each line in a file and when.
+It is useful for understanding why changes were made and identifying who to ask about specific code.

+### When would you use these in a real project?
+These commands are essential in long-running projects with multiple developers.
+They help track changes, investigate bugs, recover files safely, and integrate specific fixes without disrupting other work.

+### What surprised you while testing these commands?
+I was surprised by how precise Git tools are.
+Commands like checkout and cherry-pick allow very targeted changes, which makes collaboration safer and reduces the risk of accidental mistakes.